 Does your family tree have roots in Scotland?
 You’re in luck!
 You can now search for your tartan-clad ancestors for free at FamilySearch!
 The Scotland Census, 1901 contains almost 4.5 million records for those living in Scotland on Sunday March 31, 1901.

 “These records are comprised of Enumeration forms that were distributed to all households before the census night and the complete forms were collected the next day by the enumerators.
 Included in this series are returns from ships of the Royal Navy at sea and in ports abroad.
-This collection is located at The National Archive (England) and the archive series number is RG 13.

 This collection is also available on Findmypast.
 If you have a subscription to Findmypast, you can access the 1901 census that includes Scotland, England, and Wales.
 Click here to search at Findmypast.